vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 ---
 ## Set a tablet in Kiosk mode

-To show a dashboard on a tablet, you can open a browser and go to the Home Assistant dashboard url and have this as dashboard.
+To show a dashboard on a tablet, you can open a browser and go to the Home Assistant dashboard URL and use that as the dashboard.
-The downside is that you lose a lot of space on your screen to the OS- and browser controls.
+The downside is that you lose a lot of screen space to the OS and browser controls.
-Better is to show only the content of the page in fullscreen.
+Better is to show only the page content in fullscreen.

 ### Fullscreen browser

-Browsers also support kiosk mode by themselves.
+Browsers also support kiosk mode on their own.
-From a single website, you can create a (Progressive Web) App from every website which hides the browser menus and url.
+From a single website, you can create a Progressive Web App that hides the browser menus and URL.

-In Chrome, open the page you want to convert to a single app.
+In Chrome, open the page you want to convert into a single app.
 Go to the menu, select `Cast, save and share`, then select `Install page as app...`.

 <a href="images_tablet_in_kiosk_mode/chrome_create_app_from_url.png">
 <img src="images_tablet_in_kiosk_mode/chrome_create_app_from_url.png" alt="create an app from a page" height="300px" />
 </a>

-<em>How to create in Chrome an app from a single page.</em>
+<em>How to create an app in Chrome from a single page.</em>

-Now, you only have a small topbar.
+Now you only have a small top bar.
-And even this can be removed by choosing the `Full screen` option.
+Even this can be removed by choosing the `Full screen` option.

 <a href="images_tablet_in_kiosk_mode/chrome_run_url_as_app.png">
 <img src="images_tablet_in_kiosk_mode/chrome_run_url_as_app.png" alt="hide sidebar in Home Assistant" height="200px" />
 </a>

-<em>Page as app in fullscreen</em>
+<em>Page as an app in fullscreen</em>

 This app can also be cast to a TV!

 ### Android tablet

-If you want to show a page in fullscreen on an Android tablet, the app [Fully Kiosk Browser](#configure-fully-kiosk-browser) can do this (and much more useful things).
+If you want to show a page in fullscreen on an Android tablet, the app [Fully Kiosk Browser](#configure-fully-kiosk-browser) can do this and much more.

-There is a free version with a watermark and has limited functionality.
+There is a free version with a watermark and limited functionality.
 For [&euro; 7,90 + VAT](https://www.fully-kiosk.com/en/#license) you can buy an unlimited lifetime single pc license.

-It's full of features, I use these:
+It has many features; I use these:
-* Define a url to load on startup:
+* Define a URL to load on startup:
-  * Automatically load the latest state of the page on start up.
+  * Automatically load the latest state of the page on startup.
 * Light detection via the camera:
   * Disable the screen if the room is completely dark.
 * Nearby detection: